-Last June, the U.S. defense secretary, Robert M. Gates, even suggested that "if there is anything to the notion that Turkey is, if you will, moving eastward," it was the result of having been "pushed by some in Europe refusing to give TurBridging two worlds key the sort of organic link to the West that Turkey sought."
+Last June, the U.S. defense secretary, Robert M. Gates, even suggested that "if there is anything to the notion that Turkey is, if you will, moving eastward," it was the result of having been "pushed by some in Europe refusing to give Turkey the sort of organic link to the West that Turkey sought."

-From The New York Times Magazine
+Bridging two worlds From The New York Times Magazine